-ESG covers a broad range of factors, not all of which are applicable to the CEFC given its objectives and nature as a Corporate Commonwealth Entity.
+ESG covers a broad range of factors, not all of which are applicable to the CEFC given its objectives and specific purpose as a Corporate Commonwealth Entity.

-Reflecting good corporate governance, the CEFC periodically reviews and identifies the most relevant and material ESG focus areas.
-These take into account CEFC strategic investment priorities, Investment Mandate directions as well as best practice and approaches adopted by global and domestic peers.
+Reflecting good corporate governance, the CEFC reviews the policy and identifies the most relevant and material ESG focus areas, at least every two years.
+These reviews take into account the CEFC strategic investment priorities, updated CEFC Investment Mandate directions as well as best practice and approaches adopted by global and domestic peers.
+Refer Figures 3 and 4.